openkim/kusp/README.md

 - `kusp remove {model|driver}` removes those artifacts.
 - `kusp serve <model.py>` starts the hot-reload capable TCP server.
 Pressing `Ctrl+C` once reloads the Python file from disk, pressing it twice within two seconds shuts the server down.
-- `kusp deploy <model.py>` materializes a new portable model directory that contains the decorated Python module, any resource files, an environment description, and a ready-to-build CMake project.
+- `kusp export <model.py>` materializes a new portable model directory that contains the decorated Python module, any resource files, an environment description, and a ready-to-build CMake project.

 All commands honor `-v`/`-vv` for logging just like the Python API.